Texas Senate, District 25

-District 25 of the Texas Senate is a senatorial district that currently serves all of Comal and Kendall counties, and portions of Bexar, Guadalupe, Hays, and Travis counties in the U.S. state of Texas.
+District 25 of the Texas Senate is a senatorial district that currently serves all of Blanco, Comal, and Kendall counties and portions of Bexar, Guadalupe, Hays, and Travis counties in the U.S. state of Texas.

-The current Senator from District 25 is Donna Campbell.
+The current senator from District 25 is Donna Campbell.

-Top 5 biggest cities in district
+Biggest cities in the district

 District 25 has a population of 815,771 with 610,120 that is at voting age from the 2010 census.

 Election history

 Election history of District 25 from 1992.